c4cs/c4cs.github.io/_commands/basics/gzip.md

 #### Example command

-Use the "-r" option to recursively compress all the files uder the specified directory.
+Use the `-r` option to recursively compress all the files under the specified directory.

 ~~~ bash
 $ gzip -r documets_folder